jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

           scipy==0.19.0
           matplotlib==2.0

-4. **Use repo2docker to build your Docker image.**
+4. **Use repo2docker to build a Docker image.**

    .. code-block:: bash

       jupyter-repo2docker <YOUR-GITHUB-REPOSITORY> --image=gcr.io/<PROJECT-NAME>/<IMAGE-NAME>:<TAG> --no-run

-   This tells repo2docker to fetch master of the github repository, and use heuristics to build a docker image of it.
+   This tells ``repo2docker`` to fetch ``master`` of the github repository, and use heuristics to build a docker image of it.

   .. note::

      - The project name should match your google cloud project's name.
      - Don’t use underscores in your image name.
 Other than this it can be anything memorable.
 This is a bug that will be fixed soon.
      - The tag should be the first 6 characters of the SHA in the GitHub commit for the image to build from.

-5. **Push our newly-built Docker image to the cloud.** You can either push this to Docker Hub, or to the gcloud docker repository.
+5. **Push the newly-built Docker image to the cloud.** You can either push this to Docker Hub, or to the gcloud docker repository.
 Here we’ll push to the gcloud repository::